-(a) GRANT.
+(a) Grant.
 The Committee may grant cash bonus rights under the Plan in connection with (i) options granted or previously granted, (ii) stock appreciation rights granted or previously granted, (iii) stock bonuses awarded or previously awarded and (iv) shares sold or previously sold under the Plan.
 Cash bonus rights will be subject to rules, terms and conditions as the Committee may prescribe.
-Unless otherwise determined by the Committee [with respect to a cash bonus right granted to a person who is neither an Officer nor a director of the Company], each cash bonus right granted under the Plan by its terms shall be nonassignable and nontransferable by the holder, either voluntarily or by operation of law, except by will or by the laws of descent and distribution of the state or country of the holder's domicile at the time of death or pursuant to a qualified domestic relations order as defined under the Code or Title I of the Employee Retirement Income Security Act.
+Unless otherwise determined by the Committee, each cash bonus right granted under the Plan by its terms shall be nonassignable and nontransferable by the holder, either voluntarily or by operation of law, except by will or by the laws of descent and distribution of the state or country of the holder's domicile at the time of death or pursuant to a qualified domestic relations order as defined under the Code or Title I of the Employee Retirement Income Security Act.
 The payment of a cash bonus shall not reduce the number of shares of Class A Common Stock reserved for issuance under the Plan.